 This course is the culminating highlight of the Complex Health Systems program.
 The practicum engages students on a project of significant importance that is a current problem or initiative for a health care organization or healthcare business (often your sponsoring organization).
-The practicum complements the classroom instruction and is defined as learning by construction - a total immersion experience in which students are challenged to use all of the tools and concepts learned to date to tackle a current healthcare business problem for an organization with faculty oversight, the student will demonstrate rigorous application of business concepts and disciplines.
-The practicum completes the Complex Healthcare Systems program and prepares students to embark on the next phase of their career.
-Prerequisites: CHS 5000, CHS 5100, CHS 5200, CHS 5300.
+The practicum complements the classroom instruction and is defined as learning by construction - a total immersion experience in which students are challenged to use all of the tools and concepts learned to date to tackle a current healthcare business problem for an organization with faculty oversight, he student will demonstrate rigorous application of business concepts and disciplines.
+The practicum completes the complex Healthcare Systems program and prepares students to embark on the next phase of their career.
+Prerequisites: CHS 5200, CHS 5300 and (CHS 5000 & CHS 5100) or CHS 5050.